 - Before tillage, remove riser boards to drop water table levels about 10 days prior to planting fieldwork/operations.

-- During the growing season, stack riser boards to potentially raise water table high enough to provide capillary water to crop root zone.
+- During the growing season, stack riser boards to potentially raise the water table high enough to provide capillary water to the crop root zone.

-- Before harvest, if needed, remove boards to lower water table 10 days before Fall fieldwork.
+- Before harvest, if needed, remove boards to the lower the water table 10 days before fall fieldwork.

-- After harvest, install riser boards to potentially raise water table up even further–near ground surface–to hold water and nutrients in the field/soil over winter.
+- After harvest, install riser boards to potentially raise the water table up even further – near the ground surface – to hold water and nutrients in the field/soil over winter.

 - The drain outlet shall be raised prior to and during liquid manure applications to prevent direct leakage of manure from drainage pipes through soil macropores (cracks, wormholes, root channels).

 Drainage Water Management (DWM) is an NRCS-approved conservation engineering practice that manages water discharges from subsurface agricultural drainage systems.
 A DWM structure holds water in root zones when crops need it while also allowing it to drain when there’s too much.
 It manages the timing and amount of water discharged from agricultural drainage systems and may also retain water needed for late-season crop production.